 Before starting her own firm in 2009, Jónsdóttir worked for Richard Meier, Walt Disney Imagineering, and Dodd Mitchell Design where she was instrumental in the renovations for Hollywood’s legendary Roosevelt Hotel.

 When she’s not designing hotels around the globe, curating a show at the Salone del Mobile in Milan or an installation at the WestEdge Design Fair in Santa Monica, this uber-talented creative force is in her Atelier at the La Peer Hotel, which is the first hotel in the West Hollywood Design District, that she also just happened to design as well.

 Why did you decide to live, work and play in the West Hollywood Design District?
 What about this area resonates with you?

-How have you seen the evolution of the district develop since you first started working here?
+How have you seen the the district develop since you first started working here?

 Can you speak about the sense of community here and how that inspires you?

 When I was designing the hotel [Kimpton La Peer], I looked to the neighbors for inspiration.
 I always like to design something to be site specific.
 So here I was in the Design District and all the neighbors were the most high-end aficionados, importers and world traveled.
 So, I designed for them and their friends.
 We are all friendly and the more the merrier.
 We work together vs in competition and I tried to shop from the neighbors for the hotel.
 The community is very friendly here.

 How is it different from other parts of LA?